-These balsamic mushrooms will steal the show when you serve them alongside your steak dinner or your creamy risotto.
+This balsamic mushroom salad recipe will steal the show when served alongside your steak dinner or your creamy risotto.
 Sautéed in syrupy balsamic, rosemary and garlic then added to rocket (arugula) they will take you on a trip to mushroom heaven.

 The aged balsamic is rich and sweet with glossy colour and a velvety texture, just amazing with adorable little white button mushrooms, gorgeous swiss browns and aromatic rosemary that altogether make a mushroom mix that is perfect with peppery rocket and shaved parmesan.